CSVADFall25/Ofir/project-1/README.md

 I had a vague idea of some way to make this into a drawing game from the very beginning, but once the initial setup was done I was able to iterate on that and expand what I am looking for.
 Initially, I thought about simply having the user draw a fish, but decided it would then only be a "one and done" experience.
 Thus, I decided to have the user "fish" for various emojis, which would allow for a more varied and replayable experience.
 The hardest part in this was figuring out how to evaluate the user's drawing in a way that felt fair and intuitive.
 After some research, I settled on using a pixel-based comparison method (Dice score) which allowed for a more forgiving evaluation that could account for the imperfections in hand-drawn art.

 Finally, I added UI elements to switch between drawing mode and game mode, as well as buttons to save the artwork and submit drawings in game mode.
 I added this because I was thinking that someone might just want to make simple linework for fun in order to lean more into the "serene" scene.

+## Future Work

+There are several areas I wanted to expand the project on.
+First, I was considering using LLMs to evaluate the shape but decided against it due to time constraints and the added complexity.
+I also wanted to find a method for it to use any random emoji rather than the hardcoded set I provided.
+I also wanted to potentially add a scoring mechanism to the game mode to give users more feedback on their performance like how to improve their drawing and what they got deducted points on.
+Finally, there are some elements of the UI that I am not 100% satisfied with, such as the eraser, no undo button, no brush size, and maybe the design of the buttons, all of which could be improved for a better user experience.

+[]